 All team members must avoid situations that might involve a conflict of interest or appear questionable to others.
-In general, participating in activities that conflict or appear to conflict with BWEK responsibilities or business activities, and giving or receiving anything that might influence the recipient or cause another person to believe that the recipient may be influenced.
+In general, they should not participate in activities that conflict or appear to conflict with BWEK responsibilities or business activities, and give or receive anything that might influence the recipient or cause another person to believe that the recipient may be influenced.
 These include any external appointments, secondary employment, business or other relationships with suppliers or customers of BWEK team members, their close family members or business associates outside of BWEK.